0x80/mono-ts/README.md

     "./services/*"
   ],
   ```
-- Run `npm install` from the root and commit the resulting `package-lock.json`
+- Run `npm install --workspaces` from the root and commit the resulting
-  file.
+  `package-lock.json` file.
 - Set the packageManager field to the correct manager@version or run
   `npx @turbo/codemod add-package-manager`.